Qloo: History

 Following the investment, the founders stated in an interview with Tech Crunch that they would use the investment to expand Qloo's database.
 They hoped the move would secure larger contracts with corporate clients.
 At the time, clients already included Fortune 500 companies such as Twitter, PepsiCo, and BMW.

 In 2019, the company announced that it had acquired cultural recommendation service TasteDive, with Alex Elias becoming chairman of TasteDive.
 In September 2019, Qloo was named among the Top 14 Artificial Intelligence APIs by ProgrammableWeb.

+In 2022, Qloo raised $15M in Series B funding from Eldridge and AXA Venture Partners, enabling the privacy-centric AI leader to expand its team of world-class data scientists, enrich its technology, and build on its sales channels in order to continue to offer premier insights into global consumer taste for Fortune 500 companies across the globe.
+Qloo was recognized as the "Best Decision Intelligence Company" at the 2023 AI Breakthrough Awards.
+Also in 2023, the company was awarded a Top Performer Award by SourceForge.
+As of 2024, Qloo is a three-time Inc. 5000 honoree: No. 360 (2022), No. 344 (2021), No. 187 (2020).

+Qloo raised $25 million Series C round on February 21, 2024.
+The round was led by AI Ventures with participation from AXA Venture Partners, Eldridge, and Moderne Ventures, allowing Qloo to address new commercial surface areas for Taste AI, including on-device learning and foundational models leveraging Qloo, as well as introduce self-service platform to make consumer and taste analytics available to small and mid-sized enterprises and individuals.
+Qloo also announced pursuing opportunistic M&A using its balance sheet along the lines of the TasteDive acquisition completed, which expanded Qloo's first-party data moat and corpus of cultural learning.
+This latest financing brought the total amount raised since the company's founding in 2012 to over $56 million.

 Services and features

 Qloo calls itself a cultural AI platform to provide real-time correlation data across domains of culture and entertainment including: film, music, television, dining, nightlife, fashion, books, and travel.
 Each category contains subcategories.

 Qloo’s knowledge of a user's taste in one category can be utilized to offer suggestions in other categories.
 Users then rate the suggestions, providing it with feedback for future suggestions.

 Qloo has partnerships with companies such as Expedia and iTunes.